RussellSnyder/Multi-Layered-Intelligent-Scaffolding/README.md

 ------micro.js
 ------micro.custom.js
 ------framework[folder]->micro.knockout.js,micro.ember.js,etc...
+mlis.content.starter[optional-folder]
+mlis.content.project[optional-folder]
 ```

-You will notice that in this folder structure, there are no html,css,sass,less, any non-js content!
-This is of course by design.
+You will notice that in this folder structure, there are no html,css,sass,less,etc... no non-js content!
+This is by design.
 As a user accumulates assets in the form of templates and styles over a project or several projecs, a content folder will become simply too large to be portable between projects.
 Also, work related projects might not give permission for their templates to be used by competitors or may contain sensitive information.
 For these reaons, the actual templates have been seperated from the logic that generate and place them.
 This is another huge differnce between Yeoman and mlis.

 For convienience, there is a [starter content folder here] which if placed at the root of the project allows several "out-of-the-box" projects to be created as well as references for how to make a mlis template for various fields to be prompted.
 If content locations are not specified in mlis.settings.json, this is one of the first prompts which will arise when running node mlis.